Set Up and Manage Shared Spaces (For Admins)

 - Approve resource shares for that connection

-Tip: Assign this role to relationship managers or deal leads who own a specific partnership but do not require broader administrative access.
+Tip: Assign this access to relationship managers or deal leads who own a specific partnership but do not require broader administrative access.

-Note: The external organization’s Workspace Admin or Connection Admin must still approve requests on their end.
+Note: The external organization’s Workspace or Connection Admin must still approve requests on their end.

 Steps to Give Connection Admin Access to a Single Connection